ScottBarkman/strapi-plugin-do-publish/README.md

 [![Actions Status][ci-image]][ci-url]
 [![PR Welcome][npm-downloads-image]][npm-downloads-url]

 This is a plugin for [Strapi](https://github.com/strapi/strapi) headless CMS.
 It lets you trigger a Digital Ocean App Platform Deployment when the site is ready to be published.
+Thanks to [digitaljohn] (https://github.com/digitaljohn) @ phantomstudios for the initial github pages version.

 ## Introduction